 The Pixel 6 and 6 Pro get yet more major upgrades when it comes to their cameras.

-Both also have a 12MP ultrawide camera with a 114-degree field of view — although this is actually a downgrade, resolution-wise, from the Pixel 5’s 16MP ultrawide.
+Both new Pixels also have a 12MP ultrawide camera with a 114-degree field of view — although this is actually a downgrade, resolution-wise, from the Pixel 5’s 16MP ultrawide.
 But there’s more to a camera than megapixels, and again the sensor is bigger here, which should allow for better shots in low light.

 The Pixel 6 Pro has a further trump card, in the form of a third 48MP telephoto lens with a 4x optical zoom plus a hybrid Super Res zoom of up to 20x.
 The standard Pixel 6 offers Super Res Zoom up to 7x.